thrushlang/thrushc/COMMANDS.md

 • --codemodel [small|medium|large|kernel] Define how code is organized and accessed at machine code level.
 • --omit-frame-pointer Regardless of the optimization level, it omits the emission of the frame pointer.
 • --omit-uwtable It omits the unwind table required for exception handling and stack tracing.
-• --disable-default-opt Disable default optimization that occurs even without specified optimization.
+• --disable-default-opt It disable default optimization that occurs even without specified optimization.
 • --enable-ansi-color It allows ANSI color formatting in compiler diagnostics.

-Special flags:

-• -llinker Transform the compiler into the LLVM linker.
-• -llinker-flavor Specify the build flavor for the LLVM linker.

 Useful flags: